 Doctors of Chiropractic are primary health care doctors and in preparation chiropractic students spend a significant portion of their curriculum studying clinical subjects related to diagnosis and treatment of patients.

 As part of their professional training, chiropractic students complete a minimum of a one-year clinical-based program dealing with patient care.
 The curriculum includes a minimum of 4,200 hours of classroom, laboratory and clinical experience.
-For more than 27 years, this course of study has been approved by an accrediting agency which is fully recognized by the U.S. Department of Education.
+For more than three decades, this course of study has been approved by an accrediting agency which is fully recognized by the U.S. Department of Education.

 Before Chiropractic physicians are allowed to practice, they must pass national board examinations and become state-licensed.
 Chiropractic colleges also offer post-graduate and continuing education programs in specialty fields including sports injuries, occupational health, orthopedics and neurology to name but a few.
 These programs allow the Chiropractic Dr to specialize in a specialized healthcare discipline and/or meet state re-licensure requirements.

 Doctors of Chiropractic diagnose, treat and refer patients to other health care practitioners when appropriate.
 (Information source – ACA – American Chiropractic Association)